webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ![Habits Tracker deploy after extending our API](/img/tutorials/serverless-graphql-api/habit-tracker-deploy-extending-api.png)

-As you can see, since we deployed our API Service, the deploy time is 13 seconds.
+As you can see, since we deployed the API Service, the deploy time is 13 seconds.

-We can now open our Main GraphQL API and see our newly added fields in the Habit model.
+We can now open the Main GraphQL API and see the newly added fields in the Habit model.

 ![Habits Tracker habitScore field](/img/tutorials/serverless-graphql-api/habit-tracker-habitscore-field.png)

-We can now test out our API service by creating a new Habit.
+We can now test out the API service by creating a new Habit.
 Check out the image below.

 ![Create new Habit - GraphQL Playground](/img/tutorials/serverless-graphql-api/graphql-playground-unauthorized.png)

-As you can see, we got an error `Not authorized.` - To create new data, we need to create a Personal Access Token from our Admin UI.
+As you can see, we got an error `Not authorized.` - To create new data, we need to create a Personal Access Token from the Admin UI.
 Check your profile by clicking on your image profile and then in your name.

 ![Personal Access Tokens in user profile](/img/tutorials/serverless-graphql-api/generate-access-token-to-access-graphql.png)